William II, Elector of Hesse: Third marriage

 Several months after Augusta's death on 19 February 1841, William morganatically married his mistress and their children were legitimated.
 Emilie Ortlöpp died less than two years after the marriage in 1843.

 Again, months after his second wife's death, William married (morganatically) Caroline, Baroness of Berlepsch (1820–1877), daughter of Ludwig Hermann, Baron of Berlepsch and Melusine Jul.
 Chr. von Kruse.
 William created the title of Countess of Bergen for Caroline in 1846.
 This marriage was childless.
 After his death, she married on 28 October 1851 Karl Adolf Graf von Hohenthal (1811–1875), by whom she had two sons: Karl Adolf (b.
 1853) and Karl Ludwig (b.
 1857).

 William died on 20 November 1847 and was succeeded by his eldest surviving son, Frederick William, the last Elector of Hesse.

 Descendants

-Princess Tatiana of Greece and Denmark, the wife of Prince Nikolaos of Greece and Denmark, is a descendant of William II through her mother's side.
+Princess Tatiana of Greece and Denmark, the former wife of Prince Nikolaos of Greece and Denmark, is a descendant of William II through her mother's side.